funkypozzy/firmware/README.md

 reset
 ~~~

-## CUSTOMIZED FILES
+## HOW TO CUSTOMIZE FIRMWARE TO ENABLE WIFI

-In particular this branch:
+This branch of the original OpenIPC github repository:
-- (SUPERSEDED: since August 2024, this modification has been merged to the master repository of OpenIPC, however the firmware still rewuires to rebuild in order to include wifi drivers) Modifies the file [general/overlay/etc/wireless/usb](general/overlay/etc/wireless/usb)  to include the required instruction to power on the wifi board based on the ATBM603x wifi chip (see images above).
-In particular the following lines have been added:
+- (SUPERSEDED: since August 2024, this modification has been merged to the master repository of OpenIPC, however the firmware still rewuires to rebuild in order to include wifi drivers) modifies the file [general/overlay/etc/wireless/usb](general/overlay/etc/wireless/usb) to include the required instruction to power on the wifi board based on the ATBM603x wifi chip (see images above).
+The following lines have been added:
 ~~~ # GK7205V300 XM IVG-G6S
 if [ "$1" = "atbm603x-gk7205v300-xm-g6s" ]; then
   devmem 0x100C0080 32 0x530